justQOL/PizzaClient/README.md

-fixed powder macro not saving in config fixed some letters crashing made all rotations smoother (this might've caused some rotations to be too fast/slow, if you have any lmk and i'll fix) fixed neu names breaking jerry chine vertical
+fixed powder macro not saving in config fixed some letters crashing made all rotations smoother (this might've caused some rotations to be too fast/slow, if you have any lmk and i'll fix) fixed neu names breaking jerry chine vertical.